 Benefits of Solar Energy

-- Better energy independence: Solar panels can keep your home functioning through blackouts and emergencies.
-You can use your solar energy anytime with optional battery backup.
+- Better energy independence: Solar energy can keep your home powered through emergencies and blackouts, giving you additional security.
+You can use your solar energy anytime with optional battery storage.

 What Solar Incentives Are Available to Broken Arrow Homeowners?